English, Japanese, Korean, Portuguese, Spanish

-Description: In part two (2 of 2) of this bebop scales lesson, legendary saxophonist Jerry Bergonzi breaks down his exciting approach to improvisation using bebop scales.
+In part two (2 of 2) of this bebop scales lesson, legendary saxophonist Jerry Bergonzi breaks down his exciting approach to improvisation using bebop scales.
 With the accompaniment of Andy LaVerne, Jerry goes beyond the simple understanding of bebop scales as he breaks down his system of using these scales effectively in your solos.
 If you want to take your improvisations to fresh and interesting places, this bebop scale masterclass series is for you.
-Note: The embedded notation in this video is in concert, but the additional PDF has notation for Bb and Eb as well (read below for details).
-NOTE: There is an optional PDF which includes the embedded notation and charts seen in both videos from this series.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version), which contains the embedded notation seen in the masterclass.
 Although the embedded notation (in the videos) is only in concert, this additional PDF is written in Bb and Eb as well.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+If you want to buy this 2-part series at a discount, you can get the entire bundle here!

 Topics Covered: Improvisation, bebop scales, jazz, playing over the bar line, changing directions and making turns, interval skips, passing tones, bebop scale modes, 10 note scales, sevens and fives, scale on scale playing, hitting the chord tones, altering single notes, playing changes, etc.